Here is every Power 5 college football game postponed for Week 7 because of COVID-19 - Up News Info

 We’re only one day through the work week and already two Power 5 college football games have been postponed because of the COVID-19 pandemic.

-This week’s postponements bring to five the total number of Power 5 games that have been postponed this season — including the first in the SEC.
-In all, 31 FBS games have been postponed because of the coronavirus pandemic in the 2020 season.
+This week’s postponements bring to six the total number of Power 5 games that have been postponed this season — including the first in the SEC.
+In all, 23 FBS games have been postponed because of the coronavirus pandemic in the 2020 season.

 MORE: AP Top 25, Coaches Poll rankings after Week 6